gvrocksnow/gvrocksnow-PixelArt-Upscaler/README.md

 # USAGE
 ![Capture](https://user-images.githubusercontent.com/22365275/68947245-01f09e00-07db-11ea-9e57-9e7f4d7fa45d.PNG)

-1. Select an outline color.
+1. Select the outline color of the input images.
 (Default is black)
 2. Enter a scale factor amount.
 (Ideally between 2-6)
 3. Select the input folder for multiple files or input file for single file. (.png format)
 4. Output files are exported in same folder as input files.